kubrickzirconia/odd-abap/Z_PLAYLIST_LB/README.md

 ## RFC Enabled Function Module

-Can be called externally, like an API.
+The function module Z_PLAYLIST_LB was created in SE37, and assigned to a function group created specifically for this project.
+On the attributes tab, the Processing Type must be set to 'Remote-Enabled Module'.
+This ensures that the function module can be called externally, like an API.

 ![](createFM.JPG)